-Run reports to verify that are not more than 100 Unavailable TNs and all other ported TNs identified in NPAC to other SPs.
+Run reports to verify that there are not more than 100 Unavailable TNs in any Thousands-Block which the carrier is considering Returning.

-Verify Available TNs in Thousands-Blocks which they intend to donate/return to assure they are not Assigned in Switching Entities/POIs, billing systems, etc.
+Verify Available TNs in Thousands-Blocks which they intend to Return to assure they are not assigned in Switching Entities/POIs, billing systems, etc.

 Protect the Thousands-Block from further assignments.

-shall complete ISP Ports on Unavailable TNs in contaminated Thousands-Blocks which they are donating/returning, including (i) TNs Assigned to Resellers, (ii) TNs used for Administrative Purposes, and (iii) TNs assigned to customers.
+Carriers shall complete ISP Ports on Unavailable TNs in contaminated Thousands-Blocks which they are Returning, including (i) TNs assigned to other Carriers and non-Carriers (i.e., Intermediate Numbers), (ii) TNs used for administrative purposes (i.e., Administrative Numbers), and (iii) TNs assigned to customers (i.e., Assigned Numbers).
 (Not Numbers in Aging Pool).
-If ISP Ports in the NPAC are not completed and a donated/returned contaminated Thousands-Block is Assigned, there may be service disruptions including double assignments, for those contaminated TNs.
+If ISP Ports in the NPAC are not completed and a Returned contaminated Thousands-Block is Assigned, there may be service disruptions including double assignments, for those Contaminated TNs.

+If a pending Local Number Portability (LNP) Port exists for an Unavailable TN(s), with no underlying active port or TN, within a contaminated Thousands-Block that is being Returned, the two Carriers involved in the LNP Port shall work cooperatively to resolve the pending LNP Port.
+This process could be accomplished by having the recipient Carrier of the LNP Port cancel the pending LNP Port so that the Returning Carrier can perform the ISP(s) for Thousands-Block return purposes.
+Afterwards, the recipient Carrier of the LNP Port would then re-establish the pending LNP Port.
+Another alternative would be to have the Carriers involved attempt to advance the pending LNP Port through contact with the NPAC (utilizing automated clean-up).
+[More work need to further clarify]

-An SP donating/returning a Thousands-Block containing a test line number shall disconnect the test line number prior to submitting the Part 1A to disconnect the Thousands-Block.
-The test line shall be re-Assigned to a number in a Thousands-Block retained by, or Assigned to, the SP.
+A Carrier Returning a Thousands-Block containing a test line number shall disconnect the test line number prior to submitting the Part 1A to Return of the Thousands-Block.
+The test line shall be re-Assigned to a number in a Thousands-Block retained by, or Assigned to, the Carrier.

-An SP donating/returning a Thousands-Block that contains an LRN shall migrate any ported numbers or pooled Thousands-Blocks utilizing the LRN to another LRN within a Thousands-Block retained by or Assigned to the SP and delete the LRN in the NPAC and the BIRRDS.
+A Carrier Returning a Thousands-Block that contains an LRN shall migrate any ported numbers or pooled Thousands-Blocks utilizing the LRN to another LRN within a Thousands-Block retained by or Assigned to the Carrier and delete the LRN in the NPAC and BIRRDS.

-Ensure that all donated/returned Thousands-Blocks are within CO Codes that have been identified as LNP capable in the iconectiv BIRRDS and the NPAC and that the associated (donor) Switching Entities/POIs are LNP-capable and ready to process terminating traffic.
+Ensure that all Returned Thousands-Blocks are within CO Codes that have been identified as LNP capable in the iconectiv BIRRDS and the NPAC and that the associated (donor) Switching Entities/POIs are LNP-capable and ready to process terminating traffic.

+When the CO Code is already a Pooled Central Office (CO) Code (NPA-NXX), Carriers shall create a ‘D’ view on the NXD screen for the each of the Thousands-Blocks in BIRRDS prior to submitting the Thousands-Block Part 1A Return to the PA.
+(Note: This will impact all AOCs).

+Converting an assigned CO Code from non-pooled to pooled as part of the process for Returning one or more Thousands-Blocks: At the time the PA approves a Thousands-Block Return application, the PA shall update the Block Control Record (BCR) record in BIRRDS with the Effective Date indicated on the Part 3A Pooling Administrator’s Response/Confirmation.
+The Carrier shall build the records for any Thousands-Blocks being retained on the NXD screen for after the PA has processed the Return request.
+(Note: By default, the Carrier does not need to update the NPAC for the retained Thousands-Block(s).

-The donated/returned Thousands-Blocks shall be ready for allocation and use on the date indicated by the SP on the Part 1A or on the Implementation and Pool Start/Allocation Date, as applicable.
+The donated/returned Thousands-Blocks shall be ready for allocation and use on the date indicated by the Carrier on the Part 1A or on the Implementation and Pool Start/Allocation Date, as applicable.